 I like to call the total cost of all my finished goods the cost of goods made.
 It’s just another way of looking at the cost of all the finished goods waiting to be sold on your shelf.
 Once an item sells, it’s “cost of goods made” magically turns into it’s cost of goods sold (cause it sold, get it?).

-Do I have even have inventory?
+Do I even have inventory?

 If you create items to order, like someone who makes custom baby clothes, you probably still have inventory.
 This is because you still have supplies on hand, and remember, your inventoriable supplies are considered inventory.
 Just because you don’t keep finished goods on your shelf doesn’t necessarily mean you don’t have inventory (sorry!).